Genetic Susceptibility to Cancer

 EGRP also encourages investigator-initiated grant applications on genetic susceptibility to cancer.
+See also EGRP’s interests in biomarkers, gene-environment research and metabolomics in population-based studies.
 It also joins with other NCI Divisions, and other components of the National Institutes of Health (NIH) to fund grant applications submitted in response to FOAs.

 - Genomic Resources